 Today, hit the road and make your way around the Northern arm of Lake Wakatipu to Glenorchy, Paradise and Kinloch.
 Frontier town Glenorchy is your first stop, where you can pause and take in the sheer mountains, and the braided Rees or Dart rivers weaving their way through the valleys.

 Join a jet boat trip to explore further up the river, or drive around and see Paradise from the road.

-If you’ve got time, go further around the top end of the lake, cross the Dart River bridge and stop at Kinloch, grab a bite to eat and drive to the start of the Greenstone Caples, or the beginning of the Routeburn for a couple of hours walking amongst the South Island rainforest.
+If you’ve got time, go further around the top end of the lake, cross the Dart River bridge and stop at Kinloch for lunch (for groups of six or more and by reservation only) and drive to the start of the Greenstone Caples, or the beginning of the Routeburn for a couple of hours walking amongst the South Island rainforest.
 Do check the weather conditions before you tackle any walks, especially during the cooler months.

 Travel back in time today on another day trip, this time to historic gold-mining settlement Arrowtown.
 Choose some options for a morning, afternoon or evening trip—or wile away a whole day.

 Hit the road early to grab a table at one of Arrowtown’s cafes for a traditional cooked breakfast, or try something a little more creative at an innovative eatery bustling with locals and visitors alike.

 Once you’re fed and caffeinated, head into the hills for a few hours hiking, choosing from an easy meander along the banks of the Arrow River, or a more challenging two to four hours hiking amongst the hills, up New Chum Gully, Saw Pit Gully or even Big Hill—an extension of the Saw Pit trail.

 For lunch visit another café option or grab some cabinet treats, a pie or cheeses and bread and find a spot by the river, or in one of the many green spaces dotted around town